Skip Navigation

 • Athletic/P.E.
 Dress Code (6th-12th Grades):

-• Students, both boys and girls, are required to wear compression shorts (athletic type spandex/bicycle shorts) that go down to at least mid-thigh (i.e. covering the upper 1/2 of the thigh).
-These are to be worn under any athletic shorts worn during sports practices, P.E., or P.E.-related classes, and as part of any uniform requiring shorts.
+- Students, both boys and girls, are required to wear compression shorts (athletic type spandex/bicycle shorts) that go down to at least mid-thigh (i.e. covering the upper 1/2 of the thigh).
+These are to be worn under athletic shorts worn during sports practices, P.E., or P.E.-related classes, and as part of any uniform requiring shorts.
 Clothing such as yoga-style tights/pants or compression shorts alone are not allowed.

-• For P.E. and P.E.-related classes students should wear loose-fitting t-shirts that cover the midriff while standing with hands above their head.
+- For P.E. and P.E.-related classes students should wear loose-fitting t-shirts that cover the midriff while standing with hands above their head.
 No tanks tops allowed.